unlock-protocol/unlock/unlock-app/README.md

 See README at the root of the repo;

-## Stripe

-To support apple pay, we need an apple merchant domain verification file hosted in .well-known folder.
-This file can be updated from the stripe dashboard when configuring apple pay.

 ## Default accounts for testing (set up thru ganache-cli)

 # Available Accounts